eclipse-packaging/packages/RELEASING.md

     - [ ] Remove releases from download.eclipse.org by listing releases to delete and then running https://ci.eclipse.org/packaging/job/releng-remove-old-downloads (TODO create this job)

 **Steps for all Milestones and RCs:**
-- [ ] In 2022-09 stop making p2 repos composites of all milestones - see https://wiki.eclipse.org/Planning_Council/2022-06-01
 - [ ] Look at renaming zips for mac
 - [ ] Make sure any outstanding reviews are progressing - e.g. file IP logs, get PMC approval, etc.
     - For 2022-03 there is no review planned, next review expected to be a progress review around 2022-06